 Big, bulky coats and jackets take up way too much precious space in your luggage.
 Larramendy’s solution?
 “I love packing a light thermo insulation for warmth—and they’re designed to be stuffed into something.
 A Portland, Oregon company named Nau makes a down blazer, which is my all-time favorite travel piece,” she says.
 “It’s a really minimalist, lightly insulated down jacket, but the styling suggests otherwise.
 When I’m wearing it, I feel like I look more put-together than if I were wearing a puffy parka.”
 Larramendy also suggests bringing a vest and a jacket to layer or wear apart, depending on what you’re doing.

-4. Pack Your Soap
+4. Pack Your Own Soap

-This is one of our favorite pointers that Larramendy gave us: Pack a bar of fragrant soap amid your clothes in your bag.
+Pack a bar of fragrant soap amid your clothes in your bag.
 “I always keep a little bar of a favorite soap in my bag, so my clothes always smell good.
 Especially after a while, when you get some of your worn clothes in there.”
 Another perk of packing a bar?
 You’ve got back-up soap, just in case the place you’re staying at doesn’t have it, or you’re not a fan of the scent.

 5. Practice Makes Perfect